jorishr/datastructures/trees/recursion_trees/tail_recursion.md

 ```
 By using tail recursion we can reduce the time complexity to a linear growth pattern O(n) and optimize the space complexity to a constant.

 As with factorial example we can use a helper function.
 The helper function takes a pair of numbers as parameters whereby parameter a is the current number in the sequence.
-Paramter b is the next number in the sequence.
-The function updates the pair so that we move along in the sequence untill we get to n-th position.
+Parameter b is the next number in the sequence.
+The function updates the pair so that we move along in the sequence until we get to n-th position.

 ```javascript
 function go(n, a = 0, b = 1){